trennlinie

 (with friendly permission of © Jérôme Pouille

-"It wasn't until I was 14 that I started to take music seriously, through church.
+Fletch: "It wasn't until I was 14 that I started to take music seriously, through church.
 It was there that I picked up a guitar for the first time."[9]

 Later from this the pre-Depeche-Mode-bands were formed.
-"Vince and I had a group when we were 16 called No Romance In China which tried to be like The Cure.
+"Vince and I had a group when we were 16 called No Romance in China which tried to be like The Cure.
 We were into their Imaginary Boys LP.
 Vince used to attempt to sing like Robert Smith.
-At that time we were going to a club called Van Gogh where Martin was playing in a guitar duo called Norman And The Worms.
+At that time we were going to a club called Van Gogh where Martin was playing in a guitar duo called Norman and the Worms.
 Alison's group The Vandals were also regulars.
 It was a good scene.
 Martin, Vince and I teamed together and started rehearsing in Woodlands Youth Club.
 The earliest Depeche songs like Photographic were written there."

-Also the motives for Blasphemous Rumours stems from this time.
-"There was a prayer list of people who were sick in some way and you'd pray for the person on top of that list until they died.
-When Martin first played me Blasphemous Rumours I was quite offended.
+"There was a prayer list of people who were sick in some way and you'd pray for the person on top of that list until they died," Fletch said.
+"When Martin first played me Blasphemous Rumours I was quite offended.
 I can see why people would dislike it."[10]

 trennlinie

-"People at work didn't take my group seriously until Dreaming Of Me got into the charts followed by New Life.
-I was doing Top Of The Pops or playing in, say, Leeds, and then working the next day.
+"People at work didn't take my group seriously until Dreaming of Me got into the charts followed by New Life.
+I was doing Top of the Pops or playing in, say, Leeds, and then working the next day.
 It got very awkward."[11]

-In fact 30 years later he would still be some kind of pension quotations clerk.
-"My whole life is dealing with numbers", he said in 1993, "I don't find it very stimulating making music.
+In fact, 30 years later he would still be some kind of pension quotations clerk.
+"My whole life is dealing with numbers," he said in 1993, "I don't find it very stimulating making music.
 I'm a useless musician.
 When I played bass, I never had any ambitions to be a great bass player, and when I took up keyboards, I never had any ambitions to be a great keyboard player.
 With the band, I still find the whole job challenging and rewarding, the fact of creating something and releasing it, the marketing, the promotion side of things.
 That's quite interesting, selling our products."[12]
-His role led to some tensions within the band - especially around SOFAD - and it splits fans into two groups.
-One group can't imagine DM without him and also sees him as a musician, the other asks what the man is good for since the band has a professional management for the marketing and the promotion.

-Despite all the debauchery during the meanwhile thirty years of DM it seems that Fletch kept very down to earth.
+Despite all the debauchery of the band in the last 30 years Fletch remained down to earth.
 "My private life away from music is simple and ordinary.
 If I go out I do things like play snooker or football or hang out with friends.
 I go to see Chelsea when I can.
 I'm very patriotic, very pro-British.
-I know some people think that's wrong but I can't help it."[13]
-This quotation dates from 1985 but I think Fletch hasn't changed much basically.
+I know some people think that's wrong, but I can't help it."[13]

 Today Fletch is married to Grainne and lives in London.
 Daughter Megan was born in 1991, son Joseph in 1994.